vritansh/adl-final-project/README.md

 # Mental Health Chat Bot Readme

-Report is accessible to Lion Mail account at : https://docs.google.com/document/d/1-_UrFEylkIIsJ3JS4Fiv9_nquD0LjlEzGezDqQX1Cjk/edit?usp=sharing
+Report is accessible here : [https://docs.google.com/document/d/1-_UrFEylkIIsJ3JS4Fiv9_nquD0LjlEzGezDqQX1Cjk/edit?usp=sharing](https://drive.google.com/file/d/1OwuZ_6XY4B8sf_DkZdnPpLak0vU-7M2K/view?usp=sharing)

 The goal of this project is to develop a prototype for the fine-tuning of the Falcon 7 billion LLM (Large Language Model) using a dataset focused on mental health conversations.
 The project utilizes LORA ( Low Rank Adaptation )  for fine-tuning the LLM, employing the Hugging Face Supervised Fine Tuning approach.
 Techniques such as Parameter Efficient Fine Tuning (PEFT) are incorporated.